Insights

 Can you supply Stone for hardscape and landscape features?

-Do you fabricate architectural accents like coping, sills, caps, treads, and surrounds?
+Do you fabricate Architectural Elements like coping, sills, caps, treads, and surrounds?

-Yes.
-Custom cut-Stone is one of our specialties.
-We fabricate coping and cap profiles for walls and parapets, wainscoting sills, window and door sills and lintels, treads and risers for stairs, mantels and surrounds for fireplaces, hearths, monuments, address Stones, balusters, and one-off architectural pieces.
-One of the real advantages of working with us on a full project is that the same block of Stone can be cut for your veneer, pavers, wall caps, wainscoting sills, window sills, treads, and surrounds — keeping color, tone, and character consistent across every element on the site.
-Most cut-Stone work starts from shop tickets we prepare against the architectural drawings, with profiles and dimensions confirmed before cutting.
+Yes, custom Architectural Elements are one of our specialties.
+We fabricate coping and cap profiles for walls and parapets, wainscoting sills, window and door sills and lintels, treads and risers for stairs, mantels and surrounds for fireplaces, hearths, monuments, address Stones, balusters, and one-off Architectural Element pieces.
+One of the real advantages of working with us on a full project is that the same block of Stone can be cut for your veneer, pavers, wall caps, wainscoting sills, window sills, treads, and surrounds, keeping color, tone, and character consistent across every element on the site.
+Most Architectural Element work starts from shop tickets we prepare against the architectural drawings, with profiles and dimensions confirmed before cutting.
 Share elevations, plans, or a reference image through Let’s Talk Stone and we’ll scope the piece list with you.

 What’s the difference between thin veneer and full veneer?